Mbishibishi/project1/README.md

 Initial it is [] when the user has not reviewed any book yet.

 3) Whenever there is a variable 'name', it refers to the username.

 4) The dates are stored in the database and displayed in the templates as strings.

+5) The app also uses goodreads api to get the description and cover image of the books through an xml response.
+I was only able to do it by following the instructions in the goodreads api page.

+6) In the video I uploaded the app seems to be so slow because 1) the video  recorder is heavy and my computer has a small processor, 2) there is also the effect of the vpn I use to access Goodreads api because currently Goodreads is blocked in china, where I am now.